Table of contents

 This proud aboriginal family lived on the corner of Graham Street and Mill Road.
 Alan Oliver was the family patriarch and worked for Council.
 I went to school with many of his children.

 Alan’s wife May was a descendant of small people who lived in the rainforest on the Atherton Tablelands.
-Her and Allan had 6 children and their daughter, named Mavis, was in my class at school (bottom-right below).
+May and Allan had 6 children and their daughter, named Mavis, was in my class at school (bottom-right below).
 As well as going to school with Mavis, I knew her brothers from school and rugby league.
 They were rugby league mad, as was their father who had a lifelong commitment to the Southern Suburbs Rugby League Club.

 A White History for Us